 - the Science and Solutions for a Changing Planet DTP, funded by the Natural Environment Research Council (NERC) and hosted by the Grantham Institute – Climate Change and the Environment.

 - Medical Research Council Studentships – Imperial College Medical Research Council Doctoral Training Partnership) Research Studentships, funded by the Medical Research Council (MRC)

 Imperial is also a partner in London Interdisciplinary Social Science Doctoral Training Partnership (LISS), funded by the Economic and Social Research Council (ESRC).

 Centres for Doctoral Training (CDTs)

-Imperial is currently host to the following Centres for Doctoral Training.
-Click on centres that interest you to find out more about their training programme and available studentships.
+Imperial currently hosts the following Centres for Doctoral Training.
+Explore the centres that interest you to find out more about their training programme and available studentships.